Graeae Theatre Company

-Graeae Theatre Company, often abbreviated to Graeae (pronounced "grey-eye"), is a British organisation composed of deaf and disabled artists and theatre makers.
+Graeae Theatre Company, often abbreviated to Graeae (pronounced "grey-eye"), is a British organisation composed of disabled artists and theatre makers.
 As well as producing theatre which it tours nationally and internationally to traditional theatres and outdoor spaces, Graeae run a large and varied Creative Learning and training programme for emerging, young and mid-career deaf and disabled artists.

 Graeae was founded in 1980 by Nabil Shaban, a disabled actor, writer and director, and Richard Tomlinson, a life-long disability advocate.
 The two met at Herewood College for the Disabled, where Shaban was a student and Tomlinson was a lecturer with a passion for the arts.
 They named their company after the Graeae of Greek mythology.
 In 1981 the company was offered the use of an office, rehearsal space and facilities for 18 months by the West End Centre, an Arts Centre in Aldershot in Hampshire.
 During that year, the Company became eligible to receive full funding from the Arts Council of Great Britain.
 Graeae are currently a National Portfolio Organisation of Arts Council England.

 During the COVID-19 pandemic, while live theatres were closed in the UK, the company produced two series of short video plays written by disabled artists entitled Crips Without Constraints.
 The first series were monologues while the second series were two-person plays.
 In March 2021, the company announced that an archival recording of their 2017 co-production of The House of Bernarda Alba with the Royal Exchange Theatre would be made available online for a limited time.